 How Do I Get Wikibuy?

-Installing Wikibuy is easy.
-You can get Wikibuy in several places by installing the browser directly from:
+Adding Wikibuy is easy.
+You can get Wikibuy in several places by adding it to the browser directly from:

 - The Chrome web store

 If you want the mobile version, know that the Wikibuy app is available at the app stores for both Android and iOS.